scalamolecule/molecule-admin/README.md

 # Molecule Admin

-App to administrate your molecule databases
+ScalaJS client app to administrate your Datomic/molecule database schema, data queries and updates etc.

 Start Datomic transactor from Datomic distribution directory in separate process, something like